Ken Falke - Chairman and Founder

-Braden Edwards is a Managing Director of Equity sales and trading with the Royal Bank of Canada (RBC).
-He held similar positions the past fifteen years at Evercore, Credit Suisse, Robertson Stephens, Volpe Brown and Whelan, and the Capital Group .
+Braden Edwards is a Managing Director of Equity Sales and Trading with the Royal Bank of Canada (RBC).
+He held similar positions the past 15 years at Evercore, Credit Suisse, Robertson Stephens, Volpe Brown and Whelan, and the Capital Group .

 Upon graduation from college, Braden entered the Ernest and Julio Gallo Winery National sales and management program.
 He worked in various sales and management positions in New Hampshire, Hawaii, Arizona, and California.
 Braden spent a few years with Skyy brands before leaving consumer sales and beginning a new career in finance and equity trading.